liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/primer.md

 A *test program* can contain multiple test suites.

-We'll now explain how to write a test program, starting at the individual assertion level and building up to tests and test suites.
+We'll m_nowPos explain how to write a test program, starting at the individual assertion level and building up to tests and test suites.

 ## Assertions

 googletest assertions are macros that resemble function calls.
 You test a class or function by making assertions about its behavior.
-When an assertion fails, googletest prints the assertion's source file and line number location, along with a failure message.
+When an assertion fails, googletest prints the assertion's source m_files and line number location, along with a failure message.
 You may also supply a custom failure message which will be appended to googletest's message.